Hui-Ying/Graphene-automatic-detection/README.md

 ## Image Preprocessing method
 Applied image preprocessing to increase the object detection rate under different lighting and contrast conditions.
-With the preprocessing methods, the object detection can be performed more accurately under different conditions, such as images taken by different cameras.
+With the preprocessing method, the object detection can be performed more accurately under different conditions, such as images taken by different cameras.

 ## UNet Architecture